andqok/You-Dont-Know-JS/es6 & beyond/ch2.md

 The `a` variable doesn't actually hold a constant array; rather, it holds a constant reference to the array.
 The array itself is freely mutable.

-**Warning:** Assigning an object or array as a constant means that value will not be able to be garbage collected until that constant's lexical scope goes away, as the reference to the value can never be unset.
-That may be desirable, but be careful if it's not your intent!

 Essentially, `const` declarations enforce what we've stylistically signaled with our code for years, where we declared a variable name of all uppercase letters and assigned it some literal value that we took care never to change.
 There's no enforcement on a `var` assignment, but there is now with a `const` assignment, which can help you catch unintended changes.